-On this day in 1861, President-elect Abraham Lincoln arrives in Washington, D.C., amid secrecy and tight security.
-With seven states having already seceded from the Union since Lincoln's election, the threat of civil war hung in the air.
+On February 23, 1861, President-elect Abraham Lincoln arrives in Washington, D.C., amid secrecy and tight security.
+With seven states having already seceded from the Union since Lincoln’s election, the threat of civil war hung in the air.

 Allen Pinkerton, head of a private detective agency, had uncovered a plot to assassinate Lincoln when he passed through Baltimore on his way to the capital.
 Lincoln and his advisors disagreed about how to respond to the threat.
 Some, including Pinkerton, wanted Lincoln to slip secretly into Washington, which would mean skipping an address to the Pennsylvania legislature in Harrisburg.
 Lincoln did not want to appear cowardly, but felt the threats were serious.